tigeryuxu/Myelin/CNN-UNet/README.md

   * In the black command window that pops up, type:

         conda install python=3.6

+  * Since Tensorflow is only compatible with Python 3.6, please ensure that you enter the command above to install Python 3.6 alongside the default 3.7 in anaconda.
   * enter "y" if prompted

   #### 3. Install packages